Why the TomTom Developer Portal is a Great Resource for Students

 - Code examples

 Once you have access to the portal, you can incorporate all the SDKs and APIs into your applications without charge.
-Plus, you get up to 2,500 free API transactions per day.
+Plus, you get up to 50K free tile requests per day.
 The portal provides you with the ability to enhance your skills, develop your portfolio, and show potential employers what you can do.

 If you’re ever having trouble starting or building your project, I’m here to help!
 Shoot me a message on Twitter for any support or portfolio building questions you may have!